radius-project/radius/hack/bicep-types-radius/generated/applications/applications.core/2022-03-15-privatepreview/types.md

 ## EnvironmentRecipeProperties
 ### Properties
 * **parameters**: any: Any object
+* **templateKind**: string: Format of the template provided by the recipe.
+Currenlty only Bicep and Terraform templates are supported.
 * **templatePath**: string (Required): Path to the template provided by the recipe.
-Currently only link to Azure Container Registry is supported.
+Currently only link to Azure Container Registry is supported for Bicep and public Terraform registries are supported for Terraform.

 ## TrackedResourceTags
 ### Properties